 Many factors go into the per-square-foot estimates.
 Trying to come up with a plan to match your budget?
-Here are some tips from contractors and renovators:
+Here are some tips from contractors and renovating homeowners:

 Mix high and low.
 This refers to materials, which should be selected for maximum impact.
 You may choose a handmade tile for the kitchen backsplash while sticking to an off-the-shelf option for the second bath.
 Make a custom statement where it will really get noticed, and use standard materials where it won’t.

 Focus on kitchens and baths.
 Spend your money here!
-These rooms have the most resale value potential.
+These rooms have the most resale value impact.

 Consult experts upfront.
 If you are inclined to hire an architect or designer for a major transformation, get them on board early.
-This can help save money by mapping out a clear plan to avoid costly changes mid-stream.
+This can save money by mapping out a clear plan, helping you avoid costly changes mid-stream.
 Set aside 15 to 20 percent of your budget for this professional.
 In general, hiring licensed professionals early is a cost-effective way to prevent insurance headaches later on by using their expertise to avoid mistakes that can lead to delays.